marina8888/command-line-chemkin/docs/README.md

 - pdocs for generating documentation (in progress...)

 ## How To Install on MacOS:
+1. Download the following file to the directory where you want to save the project: [macOS installation file](/Users/marina/Developer/GitHub/chemkin-plot-premix/install_files/install_mac.sh)
+2. Go to terminal and type `cd path/to/where/your/installation/script/is/saved` to go to the directory with the installation script
+3. Once in this directory, type `./install_mac.sh` to install the project and its dependencies
+4. Once the installation in complete, enter the folder by typing: `cd command-line-chemkin`
+5. Activate your python environment by typing: `cd source bin/activate`
+6. You can now launch the project from your text editor of choice (pycharm, Atom, Sublime text etc.) src is the root directory.
+7. Please type any instruction commands in src/main.py.
+Full list is included in the Functions section.

 ## How To Install on Windows:
+To complete...

 ## Functions
 ### For Generating Input Files From Spreadsheet